|

 true.
 And how can certainty be assured?
 That the "knowledge" is not

 mistaken.
-That the knowledge is true knowledge.
+That the knowledge is true Knowledge.

 There is a second class of held information that cannot be classed

-as true knowledge.
+as true Knowledge.
 This is information held by a person that may be

 knowledge but there is a level of uncertainty in the truth of the